swapnilyavalkar/ssl-cert-monitoring/README.md

 - **PowerShell**: The script is written in PowerShell, so you need to have PowerShell execution rights on the machine where the script will be executed.
 - **SMTP Server Details**: You will need to provide your SMTP server details to send email notifications.
-- **Access to Tableau Server URLs**: The script must have access to the specified Tableau Server URLs to retrieve SSL certificate information.
+- **Access to URLs**: The script must have access to the specified URLs to retrieve SSL certificate information.

 ## How to Use the Script